slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.' -- Albert Einstein*

 <!--
+- best marketing is recomendation from other person
 - Marketing is a symptom of excess production.
 - People don’t buy products, they buy better versions of themselves.
 - Females buy male products.
 Males don't buy products targetted to females.
 - If they can’t pay, walk away.
+- nowadays the messenger is the message
+- Flattery is the infantry of negotiation. —Lord Chandos

 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.